 There are only a few key ingredients you'll need to get started with this recipe.

-- Bread flour: Using bread flour will help the bagels develop a crusty exterior.
+- Bread flour: Using bread flour will help the bagels develop a crusty exterior and some of their signature chewy texture.
 In a pinch, all-purpose flour will work, but the bagels won't be as crusty.

 - Brown sugar: You'll use a little brown sugar in the dough, and a bit in the water when you boil the bagels.